lukaszszymankiewicz/highscore/README.md

 cd src/scrappers/
 ```

-Then you can run first (by now) spider
+from where you can run scrapy spider (scrapper script)

 ```
 python run.py